diegommagno/rocketseat-tailwind-next/README.md

 <h1 align="center">Tailwind Dashboard</h1>

 <p align="center">
-  Development of a Dashboard interface using the fundamentals of Tailwind.
+  Development of a dashboard interface using the fundamentals of Tailwind.
 </p>

 <p align="center">